pborel/polisee/README.md

 # PoliSee

-Empowers citizens by connecting issues they care about with the representatives who vote on them.
+Empowers citizens by connecting them with issues they care about and the representatives who vote on them.
 Built with React and Rails by @mikey4XU, @d0ntg0m0ng, @posthumus4, @emiliocorprus, @pborel.

 ## Oauth - Twitter
 ### 3-legged authorization